molgenis/molgenis/docs/developer_documentation/intellij.md

 * Note:
     - If javascript was not already built, javascript will be missing and the application will not function properly.
-    - If changes where made to de javascript these changes will not be build into the application ( as building will be skipped).
+    - If changes were made to the javascript these changes will not be built into the application (as building will be skipped).